 All this makes it difficult to know what is safe to eat, especially if you or your child does not react easily.
 Many people with celiac disease monitor how well they are doing by having antibody blood tests done on a regular basis, such as yearly.
 That can certainly be a helpful indicator, but whether it’s sufficient is a personal decision.
 There is just no clear cut way to test for whether you are having a reaction to gluten after eating a particular food that likely has cross contamination.

 At Home Testing

 If you are interested, EZ Gluten sells test strips for detecting gluten in food samples.
 It claims to be 99% accurate and tests to 10 ppm.
 You can order different amounts of test strips ranging in cost from $12.50 – $10.50 per test.
-I have not tried them personally, but you can read a review by Wendy of Celiacs in the House.

 The bottom line is that if you are eating any processed food, you are likely getting some amount of gluten in your diet.
 Remember that processed can even refer to a basic grain.
 For example, even though I mill many of my own flours, it does not guarantee that the flour is 100% gluten free due to cross contamination of grains.
 For that reason as well as others, we’re better off eating fewer grains and less processed foods and instead eating more fruits and vegetables.
 I do love baking and eating baked goods, though, and I will continue to do it.
 For me the key is moderation and making what I believe to be the safest choices.